tvillega/dcc-tools/README.md

 > tl;dr: standardization

-DCC means *Department of Computer Science*.
-This program was orginally developed to easily distribute scripts that wrapped complex commands for common chores inside the server of DCC at Universidad de Chile.
+This program was orginally developed to easily distribute scripts that wrapped complex commands for common chores inside the server of Computer Science Department (DCC) at Universidad de Chile..

 Realistically speaking, a non-root package manager breaks the multi-user scheme of a GNU/Linux system.
 The separation between privileged and unprivileged users